Our proprietary device that captures breath profiles in real-time

 Linked to a Cloud Solution

-Immediate and secure transfer of the SpiroNose sensor data to the online BreathBase platform for automated on-the-spot analysis.
+Immediate and secured transmission of the sensor data to the online BreathBase server for further automated analysis.

 In combination with the BreathBase Platform and the integrated reference database, direct feedback at the point-of-care has become possible.